William Taylor (writer): Biography

 Taylor was born in Lower Hutt.
 Before he began writing in the 1980s, Taylor worked as a primary school principal and served as mayor of Ohakune from 1981 to 1988, before moving to Raurimu.
 He won the Choysa Bursary in 1986, and turned his attention to writing full-time that year.
 Taylor's last book was published in 2010, the memoir Telling Tales: A Life in Writing.

 Taylor died in 2015 at Taumarunui.
 His funeral was held on 8 October 2015, three days before he was to turn 77.

 Honours and awards

 Over the course of his career, Taylor won the Esther Glen Award (1991), an AIM Children's Book Award (1995), a Margaret Mahy Medal (1999), and was nominated for a Lambda Literary Award (2000).

+In 1998 Taylor was the University of Otago College of Education/Creative New Zealand Children's Writer in Residence, jointly with Janice Marriott.

 In the 2004 Queen's Birthday Honours, Taylor was appointed an Officer of the New Zealand Order of Merit, for services to children's literature and the community.